gohil-jay/AI-ML-Workshop/README.md

-# AI-ML-Workshop
+# AI ML Workshop
-This repository is dedicated for python programming involved in AI ML workshop that I conducted.
+This repository is dedicated for python programming involved in AI ML workshop that I conducted alongwith deeplearning.ai and Encode; covering various aspects of AI & ML including introduction, applications, types, algorithms, processes, tools and professions, followed by a micro AI project.